 OUTLOOK AND THANKS

-We would like to thank all partners and stakeholders of Zurich Airport most warmly, and also thank our employees for their exceptional commitment to our company and to our airport over the past year.
+We would like to thank all partners and supporters of Zurich Airport, and especially our employees for their exceptional commitment to our company and to Zurich Airport in general.

 Chairman of the Board of Directors